jacobrs/HEAR/README.md

 #### SpriteKit
 HEAR uses SpriteKit to overlay the subtitles in the 3D rendered by ARKit.
 SpriteKit also allows text customization to make the text clearer and more legible on varying backgrounds.

+### Demo
+Simple scenario where a someone might be lecturing.

 ### Future Plans
 The HEAR team has many ambitious plans for the application some of which include:
 * Simultaneous speakers and subtitles